 The fourth wheel is made with cork, impregnated with a paste of water and pumice stone, and it is used to polish the incision.

 Finally, a last wheel, soaked in water and oxide of cerium cleans the glass object and give him brightness.

 Glass fusion and “murrine”.

-Fragments and grains of other glass colours are added and fused with the glass base, this process is repeated also several times, giving life to a three-dimensional decoration of various colours.
+Glass beads of different colours are added and fused with the glass base, this process is repeated also several times, giving life to a three-dimensional decoration of various colours.